spesenti/SWIMvignette/docs/03-Credit-Model.md

 ## 3rd Qu.
 1505.62 40.00 675.00 870.00 0.000587 0.01432 0.0694
 ```

-The information on individual stresses can be recovered through the `get_specs` function and the actual scenario weights using `get_weight`.
+The information on individual stresses can be recovered through the `get_specs` function and the actual scenario weights using `get_weights`.

 ```r